WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ```

-- We have set the variable filename to be $1 and the variable number_of_lines to be $2.
+- We have set the variable "filename" to be "$1" and the variable "number_of_lines" to be "$2".
 - This may seem unimportant with a simple script but, as you write more complex scripts or adapt them to particular datasets, you will realise that setting meaningful variable names saves a lot of time.

 ---